-Given that anicca, or impermanence, and change, are primary conditions of existence – the potential for things to get better or worse is inherent in each moment.
+Given that anicca, or impermanence, and change, are fundamental conditions of existence – the potential for things to get better or worse is inherent in each moment.
 The future grows out of the present and the past, and our attitudes, intentions and actions now will help, in some way, to determine what kind of future will emerge.

 Let us keep in mind that the dictionary definition of ‘hope,’ combines the sense of ‘expectation’ and ‘desire.’
 These two aspects go together – we desire that something will happen, and we expect that it will.
 What connects desire and expectation is intention, aspiration and action.
 If our collective desires and expectations are translated into intentions and actions, then our hopes may be realised.
 If not, we may well be disappointed.